Stocks turn mixed on Wall Street a day after big sell-off

 Higher prices on raw materials, shipping and labor have been cutting into corporate financial results and forecasts.
 Many companies have been raising prices on everything from clothing to food, raising concerns that consumers will eventually cut spending, which would hurt economic growth.

 Russia's ongoing invasion of Ukraine has only increased worries about rising inflation.
 The conflict pushed already high oil and natural gas prices even higher, while putting more pressure on costs for key food commodities like wheat and corn.
-U.S. crude oil prices fell 3.4% on Tuesday, but are up more than 35% in 2022.
+U.S. crude oil prices fell 3.2% on Tuesday, but are up about 36% in 2022.
 Wheat prices are up more than 40% for the year.

 Wall Street will get some more details on inflation later this week.
 The Labor Department on Wednesday will release its report on consumer prices for April.
 On Thursday, it will release its report on producer prices, or wholesale prices that impact businesses, for April.